jnv/bitoff.org/posts/2023-01-18-pocket-api-auth/index.md

 #}

 {% figure "diagram-pocket-auth.svg", "In Pocket authorization flow the consumer app first obtains a request token which user passes to the authorization to Pocket.
-After the user authorizaes the consumer app, the app exchanges the request token for an access token." %}
+After the user authorizes the consumer app, the app exchanges the request token for an access token." %}

 Pocket authorization flow (very simplified)